 4. Frozen Evaporator Coil

 A heat pump might stop heating and cooling because of a frozen evaporator coil.
 This problem can occur if your heat pump does not receive the required amount of airflow.
-It can be due to the accumulation of dust, dirt, and grime on the evaporator coil or due to a blocked air inlet.
+It can be due to the accumulation of dust, dirt, and grime on the evaporator coil or a blocked air inlet.

 To solve this problem, turn off the heat pump and let the evaporator coil defrost.
 You could also use a hairdryer if needed.
 After the ice has melted, clean the evaporator coils thoroughly with compressed air, and make sure the inlet and filter aren’t blocked up.

 5. AC Fan Failure